 Hiring an attorney to handle the foreclosure process is a good idea.
 The attorney can make sure everything is legal.
 Yes, this will cost a little bit, but if the owner redeems the property during the foreclosure period, these costs are added to what he has to pay you.

 If the owner doesn’t redeem the property, you still own a house for a fraction of the real worth.

-Risk 7: Other Taxes on the Property
+Risk 7: Other Delinquent Tax Liens on the Property

+Another one of the avoidable risks of tax lien investing is additional tax liens on the property.
 Sometimes a property will be sold by one taxing agency and there are other outstanding taxes owed to another agency.

 This is most common in states which have county taxes, city taxes, and school system taxes.
 The various tax sales don’t have to be held at the same time.
 Before you get to the auction, ask if there is another past-due tax from another board that needs to be settled.
 If so, you need to figure that into the total amount you will spend.